Santiago Ixcuintepec: Name

-Environment
+Geography

-The municipality covers an area of 102.07 km², with mountainous terrain.
+The municipality covers an area of 102.07 km2, with mountainous terrain.
 The climate is mild and humid.

+Flora and fauna

 Flora include pine and oak trees, tulip, red and purple bougainvillea, marigolds and rose of Castille flowers.
 Edible plants include squash, cassava, sweet potatoes, quintanilla and the Guille de chayote leaf and heart, as well as bananas, avocados, mamey, oranges, sapodilla, black sapote, mango and custard pineapple.
 Wild fauna include peacock, chachalaca, dove blue, toucans, orioles, mockingbirds, roadrunner, boa, deaf adder, coral and scorpion.

-Economy
+Demography

 As of 2005, the municipality had 305 households with a total population of 1,441, of which 1,124 spoke an indigenous language.

 95% of the people are engaged in agriculture, cultivating maize, beans, wheat, fruits and vegetables.

 The Union of Indigenous Communities of the Isthmus Region, a cooperative founded in 1982, assists in production and distribution of the local products, under a fair trade label.